confio/cosmos-hd-key-derivation-spec/README.md

   directly.
 The Cosmos simple HD path however cannot be used without modification because it requires non-hardened derivation.
 - [Cardano documents][cardano-derivation] two different derivation algorithms: "ed25519@V1
   (buggy)" and "ed25519@V2" which seem to use the same path component format as BIP32.
-To what degree this is usable in Cosmos is unknown to the author.
+The author does not know whether or to what degree this could be used in Cosmos.
 - Parity uses an
   [HD Key Derivation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey#hd-key-derivation)
   scheme with `/` and `//` as separators and string path components that works for